-- Private Vilnius beer tour and tasting: an intimate experience exploring the role of beer in the Lithuanian lifestyle, including a local brewery visit to see how it’s made, and tastings at various city pubs.
+This private Vilnius beer tour and tasting is an intimate experience for small groups exploring the role of beer in the Lithuanian lifestyle, including a local brewery visit to see how it’s made, and tastings at various city pubs.

 Great Vilnius bars to try Lithuanian beer

 Vilnius was one of the quickest cities in the world to face up to the challenges of Covid-19, especially when it came to the bar scene.
 The city drew worldwide attention when it transformed its centre into a giant open-air café, allowing its drinking establishments to operate in a safe environment for customers.